The Folk of the Footbridge project will tell the stories of the Usk, its banks and the people who cross it every day.

 The project is funded through a 15 minute heritage grant from the National Lottery Heritage Fund, and will run until the end of June 2021

-Follow the project on social media for stories and information @FolkoftheFootbridge
+Follow the project on social media for stories and information @FolkoftheFootbridge or at

 © 2020 Friends of Newport Museum & Art Gallery